 Furthermore, Tepic is a city with various shopping alternatives.
 If you wish to do so, you have the option of taking a tour on the Turibus, which drives by the city’s chief points of historical and cultural interest, such as the Children’s Park and the Zoo at La Loma, the Franciscan ex-convent of De la Cruz de Zacate, the viewpoint of the De La Cruz hill, museums, art schools, typical restaurants and local markets.

 Beyond the State Capital, Nayarit offers in its southwestern part, the most important tourism corridor of Mexico’s west and northwest: Riviera Nayarit, stretching from the historic Harbor of San Blas all the way to the paradise-like beaches of Nuevo Vallarta, Guayabitos, and Punta de Mita, providing the first-class infrastructure for tourism.
 Depending on your interests and what you like, you can choose from among hotels, restaurants, golf courses, art galleries, festivals, deep-sea fishing, gastronomy, bird and whale watching, archeological sites, patron saint celebrations and many other attractions.
-And don’t forget that the stately city of Compostela rises proudly at the center of this corridor, a city which served as the capital of the Kingdom of New Galicia from 1540 to 1560.
+And don’t forget that the stately city of Compostela rises proudly at the center of this corridor, a city that served as the capital of the Kingdom of New Galicia from 1540 to 1560.

 Towards the north, Nayarit can boast Mexico’s largest area of estuaries, known as the Marismas Nacionales (national salt marshes).
 They begin in San Blas and extend up to the south of the state of Sinaloa.